ccmarris/python-bloxone/documentation/source/index.rst

-.. ibtidelib documentation master file, created by sphinx-quickstart on Tue Jan 15 12:33:46 2019.
+.. bloxone documentation master file, created by sphinx-quickstart on Tue Jan 15 12:33:46 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ibtidelib's documentation!
+Welcome to BloxOne API Wrapper's documentation!
 =====================================

 .. toctree::